-The amendment clarifies the requirements relating to determining if a liability should be presented as current or non-current in the statement of financial position.
+The amendment clarifies the requirements relating to determining if a liability should be presented as current or noncurrent in the statement of financial position.
 Under the new requirement, the assessment of whether a liability is presented as current or non-current is based on the contractual arrangements in place as at the reporting date and does not impact the amount or timing of recognition.
 The amendment applies retrospectively for annual reporting periods beginning on or after January 1, 2022.
-The Company is currently evaluating the potential impact of these amendments on its condensed interim consolidated financial statements.
+The Company is currently evaluating the potential impact of these amendments on the Company's unaudited condensed interim consolidated financial statements.